-- Develop an in-lieu ESHA mitigation fee program. - Update HOZ regulations to include a coastal bluff overlay in LIP and SBMC. - Update the Sign Ordinance. - Develop a mitigation program for high-cost hotel rooms. - Monitoring program for City's public coastal access ways. - Evaluate options for possible removal of rip rap on beach at Del Mar Shores public access way. - Develop Heritage Tree Protection Ordinance. - Prepare a wetland inventory/delineation for City. - Establish an assessing entity/Geologic Hazard Assessment District (GHAD-).
+- Develop an in-lieu ESHA mitigation fee program. - Update HOZ regulations to include a coastal bluff overlay in LIP and SBMC. - Update the Sign Ordinance. - Develop a mitigation program for high-cost hotel rooms. - Monitoring program for City's public coastal access ways. - Evaluate options for possible removal of rip rap on beach at Del Mar Shores public access way. - Develop Heritage Tree Protection Ordinance. - Prepare a wetland inventory/delineation for City.

-Estimated Cost: The estimated budget proposed for FY 2022/2023/2023/24 to continue the LCP Local Implementation Plan efforts is \$55,200 for LIP/Coastal Program Management by Summit Environmental Group and \$27,600 for adjunct planning services by Summit.
+Estimated Cost: The estimated budget proposed for FY 2023/24 to continue the LCP Local Implementation Plan efforts is \$55,200 for LIP/Coastal Program Management by Summit Environmental Group and \$27,600 for adjunct planning services by Summit.